giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Finalizers

-- Operatorkit sets a finalizer for custom objects that are watched by the framework named `operatorkit.giantswarm.io/NAME`.
+- Operatorkit sets a finalizer for objects that are watched by the framework named `operatorkit.giantswarm.io/NAME`.
 - `NAME` is configured by the operator and should be the operator name.
 E.g.
   `kvm-operator`.
 - If one operator implements multiple frameworks, then `NAME` should include